The science behind FLOWN

 We've taken the research behind what makes us creative, productive and fulfilled to build tools and resources that deliver every element

-By tapping into neural triggers that have been part of human wiring for millennia, FLOWN's tools enable you to consistently find focus.
+By tapping into neural triggers that have been part of human wiring for millennia, FLOWN's focus platform enable you to consistently find focus.

-Built around six key aspects of behavioural science and neuroscience, our tools provide proven and powerful prompts and resources designed to enhance concentration and productivity, so that you can get more done, more easily.
-Here's how...
+Let's explore the six key aspects of behavioural science and neuroscience that are built into FLOWN's focus platform.
+Virtual co-working on FLOWN is proven to enhance concentration and productivity, so that you can get more done, more easily.

-Body doubling is the practice of working in the presence of others to anchor attention and make it easier to focus on tasks.
+Body doubling is the practice of working in the presence of others.
+It helps anchor attention, and makes it easier to focus on tasks.

-This is to do with mirror neurons — a class of brain cells that enable us to reflexively emulate those around us, to adopt social behaviours for acceptance, status or competition.
+This is to do with mirror neurons — a class of brain cells that make us reflexively emulate those around us.

 This simply means having a clearly defined plan for when and how you will accomplish a goal.